The Hamiltonian formulation of General Relativity: myths and reality: Analysis of Dirac derivation

 After substitution of (\ref{eqn06.4}) into (\ref{eqn06.05}) (note that (\ref{eqn06.1}) can be solved for $\Gamma_{ab}^{0}$ thus making the calculations shorter) we obtain the total Hamiltonian

 where $H_{G}$ (the canonical part of the Hamiltonian) is given by Eqs.
 (D33, D34)) as,

 with $L_{X}\left( 0\right) $ (Eq.
 (D19)) and $L_{G}\left( 0\right) $ (Eq.
 (D8)):

-Note that the second term of (\ref{eqn7.1}), the part linear in the momenta, arises only after some rearrangement.
+Note that the second term of (\ref{eqn7.1}), the part linear in the momenta, arises only after some rearrangement, and $B^{\mu\nu k\alpha\beta t}$ in (\ref{eqn09}) was defined in\textit{ }(\ref{eqn02}).
 The direct substitution of $g_{rs,0}$ into $g_{rs,0}p^{rs}$ (the only part of (\ref{eqn06.0}) that leads to terms linear in the momenta) gives

 which after integration by parts and using $\frac{g^{0k}}{g^{00}} =-g_{0m}e^{mk}$ leads to

 The first term of (\ref{eqn09.2}) can be written in the form given by Dirac (D41)

 with